 Christian Picciolini was one of the most influential leaders of the American skinheads.
-He tells his story in his autobiography Romantic Violence: Memoirs of an American Skinhead.
+He tells his story in his autobiography White American Youth: My Descent Into America’s Most Violent Hate Movement–and How I Got Out.
 If you want to understand the white supremacist movement and discover effective ways to combat it, this book should be at the top of your reading list.

 Christian grew up with parents who worked extensive hours to support their family’s basic needs.
 Christian lived in a nice house, had clothes, and was well fed.
 But his parents weren’t present in his life.
 He spent nights at his parents’ house and days at his grandparents’ house in a neighboring town.
 Christian didn’t feel like he belonged to anyone or any place.

 As he grew up, Christian explains that he, “desperately wanted to be a part of something.”
 He yearned to belong to a group that was bigger than himself.
 And his chance came when a mutual family friend named Carmine introduced Christian to the leader of the Chicago skinhead movement.

 Clark Martell gave Christian discipline, structure, a mission, and, more importantly, a sense of belonging.
 Christian was barely a teenager at the time, but within ten years, he would become a major leader of the white supremacist movement in America.

 Christian reflects on his experience with Clark Martell in his book,